What is a Product Disclosure Statement?

 Where can I find a PDS?

-If you want to read a Product Disclosure Statement for a particular product, typically a company’s website will have a section dedicated to these types of documents.
+A company’s website will typically have a section dedicated to important documents, such as a PDS Library.
 There may also be a link to a PDS close to where the product is displayed on a website.

 What is a financial product?